-Persian herb rice with fish, ‘sabzi polow mahi’, is a popular dish served for Nowruz which combines some of the most symbolic foods of the celebration into a delicious, fresh and healthy meal.
-It's a dish that's delicious any time.
+Persian herb rice with fish, sabzi polo ba mahi, is a popular dish served for Nowruz, making use of fresh herbs that are a big part of the celebration.
+It's also a tasty, fresh and healthy meal that's delicious any time.

 This post may contain affiliate links, where we earn from qualifying purchases.
 See more details in the policy page.

-Last year in particular, I dig a lot of digging about dishes that are traditionally eaten for Nowruz, and it definitely left me hungry.
-I have gradually been trying a few, from savory dishes like Persian herb fritatta, kuku sabzi and dolmeh barge mo - stuffed vine leaves, and sweet treats like Persian walnut cookies and Persian rice cookies.
+Over the years, I have taken to making recipes that are traditional for various seasonal festivities, with Nowruz being up there as a favorite.
+I have gradually made various traditional favorites, from savory dishes like Persian herb fritatta, kuku sabzi and dolmeh barge mo - stuffed vine leaves, to sweet treats like Persian walnut cookies and Persian rice cookies.

 This tasty fish and rice dish is another common part of the festivities, but it's definitely something you could enjoy any time.